Hi, I’m Kory.

 First, thank you for taking the time to stop by and read some of my articles.
 It brings me a great sense of satisfaction to help, even in the slightest, other motivated developers learn more about technology.

 I’ve written a lot of software over the years.
 I’ve even written a book.
 I consider myself a software developer, an architect, an entrepreneur, and a hacker.
 I’ve worked with a broad range of technologies for many different clients.
 My skills include developing web applications, web services, mobile apps, and desktop software, just to scratch the surface.
 I also write software almost every day.
 I consider it both a profession and a hobby.
 Actually, it could even be considered a curse and a blessing!

 Early in my career, I’ve had some successes with the development of an occasional popular product.
-Just to list off some names, I’ve had software included in PC Magazine (October 2002 Editors Choice Award), PC World (May 2006), USA Today (September 2003), Kim Komando Radio Show (August 2006), Consumer Reports (June 2013), Apple iTunes (January 2011), and Google Chrome Web Store (January 2013), Amazon Alexa (January 2017), Grace Hopper Conference (Self-Programming Artificial Intelligence, September 2018).
+Just to list off some names, I’ve had software included in PC Magazine (October 2002 Editors Choice Award), PC World (May 2006), USA Today (September 2003), Kim Komando Radio Show (August 2006), Consumer Reports (June 2013), Apple iTunes (January 2011), Google Chrome Web Store (January 2013), Amazon Alexa (January 2017), Grace Hopper Conference (Self-Programming Artificial Intelligence, September 2018).

 I’ve since been learning all I can about artificial intelligence and machine learning technologies.
 From time to time, I’ll create research projects around these topics and post write-ups about the technology to share with others.
 I find that writing articles about a complex topic helps to solidify that learning.